wpmetabox/docs/_docs/extensions/mb-relationships.md

 This function adds a specific relationship for 2 objects.

-Syntax:

 ```php
 MB_Relationships_API::add( $from, $to, $id );
 ```

-This function will check if the 2 objects already have a relationship and only add a new relationship if they haven't.
+This function checks if the 2 objects already have a relationship and adds a new relationship only if they haven't.

 ### `delete`

 This function deletes a specific relationship for 2 objects.

-Syntax:

 ```php
 MB_Relationships_API::delete( $from, $to, $id );
 ```

-This function will check if the 2 objects already have a relationship and delete that relationshp if they have.
+This function checks if the 2 objects already have a relationship and delete that relationshp only if they have.

 ## Shortcode